 Will Cognitive Technology Eliminate the Need in Human Recruiters?

-No worries here, the recruiters will continue to be vitally important to the success of organizations.
+No worries here, the importance of human resource management will continue to be a factor for the success of organizations.
 Although some of their roles will be picked up by cognitive systems, they still need to perform a wide range of important responsibilities, including finding and engaging passive talent, getting feedback, negotiating offers, acting as brand ambassadors, motivating candidates, and many more others.

 So, What Is the Cognitive Sweet Spot?